ahmedalaa14/complete_automated_infrastructure/README.md

 <h3 align="center">infrastructure on GKE using Terraform & Jenkins</h3>

   <p align="center">
-    deploy a Node-JS Application connected with high available MongoDB cluster on GKE using Terraform and Jenkins.
+    deploy a Node-JS Application connected with high available MongoDB cluster on GKE using Terraform and Jenkins
     <br />
     <br />
     <br />
+    .
   </p>
 </div>

 <!-- TABLE OF CONTENTS -->
 <details>